eduardolagares/pushbox/README.md

 # PUSHBOX

 Pushbox is an open-source project created to centralize your push notifications.
+It provides an API to your devices register and subscribes and also provides an API to send notifications for this devices.

+* Support device external reference
+* Support device extra data and tags
+* Support Topics and Subscribes

 ## How to Install